ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 **Verify via DNS**

 - Select the DNS verification method
 - Create a TXT record with your current DNS provider for the root of your domain, setting the value of the TXT record to the value provided on the verify domain page.
-An @ symbol or blank value is commonly used when specifyng the root domain.
+An `@` symbol or blank value is commonly used when specifying the root domain.
 For example:

 | Record Type | Hostname  | Value
 |---------------|-----------------|-----------------|
 | TXT | @         |ddosx-site-verification=245b62a2878fc30hd6altya37f00fe29e09c0f1f7d9d43a72f07fns06af8e2be

-- Once the TXT record has been created, allow some time for the DNS changes to propogate, this norally take no longer than 5 minutes but can take upto 48 hours.
+- Once the TXT record has been created, allow some time for the DNS changes to propagate, this normally take no longer than 5 minutes but can take up to 48 hours.
-- Use the `Verify` button on the Domain verification page to check if the record has been applied sucessfully.
+- Use the `Verify` button on the Domain verification page to check if the record has been applied successfully.
 If DDoSX<sup>®</sup> finds the correct TXT record, your domain will be verified.
-Be sure to leave this record applied to your DNS as DDoSX<sup>®</sup> may perodically check that you still have control over domain.
+Be sure to leave this record applied to your DNS as DDoSX<sup>®</sup> may periodically check that you still have control over domain.

 **Veriify via File Upload**

-- Select the Fule Upload verification method
+- Select the `File Upload` verification method
 - Press the `Download File` button to download the verification file to your local machine
-- Using FTP or a web GUI for example, upload the downloaded vetification file to the root of your website.
+- Using FTP or a web GUI for example, upload the downloaded verification file to the root of your website.
 This is commonly inside a `www` or `public_html` folder.
 - Once uploaded, the file should be accessible by navigating to your domain followed by the name of the file.
-For example non-safedns-domain.co.uk/e9e0a272db6b707e81a88ac4baed776367d15dbd.txt
+For example https://non-safedns-domain.co.uk/e9e0a272db6b707e81a88ac4baed776367d15dbd.txt
-- Once the file has been uploaded and working, press the `Verify` button on the domain verifiucation page.
+- Once the file has been uploaded and working, press the `Verify` button on the domain verification page.
 If DDoSX<sup>®</sup> finds the correct verification file, your domain will be verified.
-Be sure to leave this file on your server as DDoSX<sup>®</sup> may perodically check that you still have control over domain.
+Be sure to leave this file on your server as DDoSX<sup>®</sup> may periodically check that you still have control over domain.

 ## 3) Configure Domain